gitpoap/gitpoap-backend/docs/API.md

 Note that `"data"` can accept multiple nullable fields to update.

-The (GitHub) authenticated user must be an admin (not necessarily public) of the organization whose info they are trying to update.
+Note that this endpoint requires an address-based JWT to be provided where the user is logged into GitHub (i.e. both `githubId` and `githubHandle` are non-null) and that the authenticated user must be an admin (not necessarily public) of the organization whose info they are trying to update.

 ## Upload GitPOAP Codes